HMT: A Hardware-Centric Hybrid Bonsai Merkle Tree Algorithm for High-Performance Authentication: Introduction

-Technically, there are two most common methods of updating a BMT: either eagerly updating all the tree nodes up to the top (with or without a write-through/write-back BMT cache) or just updating the cached nodes in an intermittent manner known as lazy update (with a write-back BMT cache).
-Traditional BMT cache is usually shared between all the BMT levels.
-In the case of lazy update, such unified cache structure can cause very high number of evictions since a BMT node from any level can evict a node from any other level.
-This can yield significant number of extra recursions.
-We claim the following two contributions in this paper: \begin{itemize} \item We talk about {\em a parallel cache structure} that allots a dedicated BMT cache to each level of the tree, consequently limiting the upper bound of the aforementioned recursions and making it feasible to implement relaxed update techniques in RTL. \item Leveraging this new cache subsystem, We present a hardware-friendly hybrid BMT algorithm that maintains the propagation complexity of eager update but relaxes the update conditions even further than lazy update to solve the issue of additional evictions and write-backs and allows for only one dirty eviction per tree level in each authentication. \item Next, specifically for this hybrid algorithm, we develop a dataflow architecture that enables simultaneous processing of multiple in-flight verification requests which was not possible with traditional BMT algorithm.
-The architecture, while resembling HERMES~\cite{zou2021hermes} work, adds write-back engines to handle dirty evictions for relaxed updates.
+We claim the following contributions in this paper: \begin{itemize} \item We talk about the difficulties of unbounded recursions in intermittent BMT updates and introduce {\em a parallel cache structure} that allots a dedicated BMT cache to each level of the tree, consequently limiting the upper bound of the aforementioned recursions and making it feasible to implement relaxed update BMT techniques in RTL. \item Leveraging this new cache subsystem, We present a hardware-friendly hybrid BMT mechanism called HMT that maintains the propagation complexity of eager update but relaxes the update conditions even further than lazy update to solve the issue of additional evictions and write-backs and allows for only one dirty eviction per tree level in each authentication. \item Next, specifically for this hybrid algorithm, we develop a dataflow architecture that enables simultaneous processing of multiple in-flight verification requests which was not possible with traditional BMT algorithm.
+The architecture, while resembling HERMES~\cite{zou2021hermes} work, handles write requests differently and adds write-back engines to handle dirty evictions for relaxed updates. \item The HMT subsystem is directly compared against another intermittent BMT logic (lazy update) in isolated testing scenarios and also pitted against a state-of-the art eager update implementation (HERMES\cite{zou2021hermes}) in a real secure embedded memory-based system with synthetic benchmarks, demonstrating its bandwidth and latency advantages in both experimental setups on Xilinx U200 FPGA platform.
+The subsystem level tests depict 4.5x latency reduction and 7x uplift in bandwidth over traditional lazy update whereas the synthetic benchmarks in integrated system level tests show up to 14\% better execution performance over HERMES. \end {itemize}